8 Common Resume Formatting Mistakes & How to Fix Them for Job Success

 Conclusion

-Getting your resume in shape is very important for bagging the first impression from an employer.
+A well-formatted resume helps you create a strong first impression with employers.
 Poorly formatted resumes will mean that even the most spectacular credentials could go unnoticed.
 Conversely, structured presentations help gain an edge in a highly competitive market.
 Avoiding all the cliche errors in formatting, such as consistent fonts, level headers, and space between whites, can spur your probability of impressing a hiring manager.

 You should try out all the formatting suggestions as you work through your resume.
-Your resume must highlight your skills, experience, and professionalism, and with the right formatting, you will make a strong impression.
+A well-formatted resume highlights your skills and experience while ensuring a strong first impression.

 Call-to-Action